 • Extended canopy.
 Thule redesigned the Urban Glide 2’s canopy to offer an extension with mesh ventilation in back (the new version still has the front sun visor too).

-• New accessories including a bumper bar ($30) and rain cover ($40) as well as car seat adapters for the Maxi Cosi and Chicco infant car seats ($60 each).
+• New accessories including a bumper bar and rain cover as well as car seat adapters for the Maxi Cosi and Chicco infant car seats.
 The lack of these accessories was major negative for the original Urban Glide.

 • Secure folding strap.
 When folded, a new catch ensures the stroller stays folded.

-Otherwise, the Urban Glide 2 is very similar to the original model, which is still for sale on Amazon as of this writing for about $320.
+Otherwise, the Urban Glide 2 is very similar to the original model, which is still for sale on Amazon as of this writing.

-The Thule Urban Glide has a silver frame—although there is one version with a jet black frame for $30 extra.
+The Thule Urban Glide has a silver frame—although there is one version with a jet black frame for an additional charge.
 Quite spiffy.

 What we liked: Thule Urban Glide 2 vs. the competition

 Unlike cheaper all-terrain strollers, the Thule Urban Glide 2 features 16″ air-filled rear-wheels—this is key for trail hiking or snowy days.
 The rear-wheel suspension also helps smooth out bumps.
-These are features lacking, for example, on the Graco Fastaction Fold Jogger for $200.
+These are features lacking, for example, on the Graco Fastaction Fold Jogger.